 7. Make sure your surfaces are non-slip, and your temporary employees are wearing safe, slip-resistant footwear.

 Trips and slips are the most common workplace accident, so you’ll want to protect any staff you have from slips and trips with the latest in slip-resistant footwear.

 Shoes for Crews (Europe), Ltd. are an industry leader in outsole technology, and slip-resistant footwear.
 Our shoes are quite literally the highest rated in the industry.
 All of our shoes are tested at the rigorous ISO standards, and surpass the minimum expectations - sometimes up to four times the minimum.
 I'm sure your high street trainer (or shoe) can't stand up to steel and ceramic tile coated in the slippiest glycerin, but ours can - and even our dress styles meet these standards too!
 We don't stop there; we have innovative technology that many of our styles are waterproof, trip-resistant, lightweight, and more.
-When wearing our shoes, your staff will get home safe.
+When wearing our shoes, your staff will get home safely.

 Take a look at our chef styles.

 Our new sole technology will get you home safe.